BartoszDabek/bdabek.pl/_posts/personal-goals/short-notes/2018_short_notes.md

 21/07/2018
 ---
 Today I ran 5 km at 5:30 A.M and then at 6 P.M cycled 16 km.
 Overall it was a good day for me, I started writing my car crash app and finally I see some progress on that.
 Also while running and cycling I can see that many valuable ideas comming to my mind, I need to find a way to note them.✍️

+22/07/2018
+---
+Excellent morning, decent afternoon and evening = good day overall :).
+Today was a chillout day, I watched the F1 race and some athletic competitions.
+In addition I also did training and I coocked a tasty dinner :).
+Let's start new weekend!

+23/07/2018
+---
+No fireworks today, just a normal day.
+Did my job, training and so on ...
+I have new task in job which is quite interesting and I'm struggling with TDD approach.
+I know it's good but my experience is not quite good, maybe I should buy some book about tests and TDD.

+24/07/2018
+---
+I ordered new shoes today, actually 2 pairs (in different colors), I hope they will match on my feet.
+Also I created a new branch on github in car crash app - branch for testing g-forces, and had a little fun with rebasing.
+And I finally know what is the difference between merge and rebase. 💪

+25/07/2018
+---
+Today at 4:45 A.M I ran 2 km and started the day very actively.
+Actually I like mornings like this.
+I also installed the 'Lifelog' app on my phone to count steps I take (I have old phone which doesn't have build in step counter).

+26/07/2018
+---
+Another good one day.
+Today I realized that I love to get up early.
+I can do some of my 'daily routine' stuff done even before some ppl awake.
+It's nice!
+And it's something what motivates me.💪

+27/07/2018
+---
+Hello friday :)!
+It was a looong day, at the end of the day I was REALLY tired and I fell asleep so fast.
+I bought some clothes and shoes in tuesday/wednesday and today I were measuring them.
+Unfortunetally shoes doesn't really fit and I'm afraid I have to return them.
+Which is bad because I really like their style and what is more bad that it isn't that easy to buy nice shoes on my feet which is big enough (30,5 cm).

+28/07/2018
+---
+Arghhh..
+I wished for good weather today, but the weather definietly didn't coopeate.
+It was really hot but so cloudy.
+Lately I can see that I have no enough time!
+Ofc I spend some time on yt and distractions like this which actually wasting my time but this is also needed to give myself a little entertainment.
+Also I talked with my friend today about investing money instead of freezing them we'll see what comes out of it.